 The New Zealand falcon (Karearea) is rarer than a kiwi and is New Zealand’s most endangered bird of prey.
 These natural predators are an excellent resource in the vineyard, deterring other birds from damaging grape crops.

 Since 2010, Brancott Estate has supported the Marlborough Falcon Trust’s efforts to restore that Karearea population in Marlborough by donating $1 from the sale of every bottle of Brancott Estate Living Land, our organic wine range.
-At the end of 2013, we had donated around $300,000 to the Trust.
+To date, we had donated around $500,000 to the Trust.

 In addition to providing financial support, Brancott Estate has also provided the Marlborough Falcon Trust with land on our vineyard to house a conservation and breeding aviary.